+The ATRACO architecture consists of ontologies, active entities, passive entities, and the user who as the occupant of the IE is at the centre of each AS.
+Active entities are agents and managers.
+The role of the ATRACO agents is to provide task planning (Planning Agent or PA), adaptive task realization (Fuzzy systems-based Task Agent or FTA) and adaptive human-machine interaction (Interaction Agent or IA).
 The PA encapsulates a search engine that exploits hierarchical planning and partialorder causal-link planning to select atomic services that form a composite service (workflow) [3].
 One or more FTAs oversee the realization of given tasks within a given IE. These agents are able to learn the user behavior and model it by monitoring the user actions.
-The agents then create fuzzy based linguistic models which could be evolved and adapted online in a life learning mode [43].
+The agents then create fuzzy-based linguistic models which could be evolved and adapted online in a life learning mode [43].
 The IA provides a multimodal front end to the user.
 Depending on a local ontology it optimizes taskrelated dialogue for the specific situation and user [35].
-The IA may be triggered both by the FTA and the PA to retrieve further context information needed to realize and plan tasks by interacting with the user.
+The IA may be triggered both by the FTA and by the PA to retrieve further context information needed to realize and plan tasks by interacting with the user.
 On the other hand, ontologies complement agents regarding adaptation by tackling the semantic heterogeneity that arises in IEs by using ontology alignment mechanisms to generate the so-called, Sphere Ontology (SO).
 There are two main kinds of ontologies: local ontologies, which are provided by both active and passive entities and encode their state, properties, capabilities, and services and the SO, which serves as the core of an AS by representing the combined knowledge of all entities [38].

-The Sphere Manager (SM) and Ontology Manager (OM) components are responsible for the formation, adaptation and evolution of the user applications (modeled in ATRACO as ASs) and will be further examined in this paper.
+The Sphere Manager (SM) and Ontology Manager (OM) components are responsible for the formation, adaptation, and evolution of the user applications (modelled in ATRACO as ASs) and will be further examined in this paper.
 In the current version of the system there is also a Privacy Manager (PM) that provides a set of privacy enhancing techniques in order to support privacy in an adaptive and individualized way.
 Finally, devices in the IE that may come from heterogeneous networks (e.g., LonWorks, ZigBee, Z-Wave, etc.) and services (e.g., Network Time, VoIP, Real Time Streaming, etc.) are accessed transparently through a service representation layer exporting them to the ATRACO clients as UPnP services.
-This layer is implemented in the Network Adaptation (NA) component [33].
+This layer is implemented in the network adaptation (NA) component [33].